Map With Symbols And Key

 • Choropleth Maps: These use color shading to represent variations in a quantitative variable across different areas.
 Darker shades typically indicate higher values, while lighter shades indicate lower values.

 • Isopleth Maps: These use lines of equal value (isopleths) to represent continuous data, such as elevation or temperature.
-The lines connect points of equal value, creating a visual representation of the data's spatial distribution.
+The lines connect points of equal value, creating a visual representation of the data's spatial distribution And that's really what it comes down to..

 • Proportional Symbol Maps: These use the size of a symbol (e.g., circles) to represent the magnitude of a quantitative variable at different locations.
 Larger symbols indicate higher values, while smaller symbols indicate lower values.